Exploiting Block Coordinate Descent for Cost-Effective LLM Model Training: Experiments

-\textbf{Distribution Setting} When calculating convergence time, to avoid improper parallel settings, we control the number of cards used to the minimum necessary for running the training tasks (i.e., if fewer computational resources were used, it would not be possible to conduct model training).
-Specifically: In full parameter updates, for the 7B model, we use two A800 GPUs for training; for the 2B model, three RTX 4090 GPUs are used; and for the 0.16B model, one RTX 4090 GPU is used; In BCD updates, for the 7B model, we use one A800 GPU for training; for the 2B model, two RTX 4090 GPUs are used; and for the 0.16B model, one RTX 4090 GPU is used.
+When calculating convergence time, to avoid improper parallel settings, we control the number of cards used to the minimum necessary for running the training tasks (i.e., if fewer computational resources were used, it would not be possible to conduct model training).
+Specifically, for 7B models, full-parameter training requires two A800 GPUs, while BCD completes training with only one.
+Resource configurations for smaller models are detailed in Appendix.
 This setup ensures that the models are trained efficiently without underutilizing or overextending the computational resources available, providing a practical approach to comparing convergence times and training costs.